sylvainpolletvillard/pwa-workshop/1-manifest/README.md

 The presence of a manifest also provides other benefits.
 Here are a few:

-- It allows some browsers to add a bookmark or shortcut for the PWA on the home screen
+- Supported browsers can install the PWA and add a shortcut on the home screen
-- It allows the PWA to be referenced on some app stores such as the [Windows Store](https://docs.microsoft.com/en-us/microsoft-edge/progressive-web-apps).
+- The PWA can be referenced on some app stores such as the [Windows Store](https://docs.microsoft.com/en-us/microsoft-edge/progressive-web-apps).
-- It allows to display the PWA in full screen or as standalone window, without the browser UI.
+- The PWA can be displayed in full screen or in a standalone window, without the browser UI.

 ## Manifest fields

-The manifest is a JSON file that contains several fields.
-It is recommended to fill in as much of them as possible to imporove the support and the discovery of the PWA.
-Here are [the available attributes to date](https://developer.mozilla.org/en/docs/Web/Manifest):
+The manifest is a JSON file that contains several properties.
+It is recommended to fill in most of them to optimize the discovery and the experience of the PWA.
+Here are [all the fields currently specified](https://developer.mozilla.org/en/docs/Web/Manifest):

 - `name` - displayed on the splash-screen below the app icon
 - `short_name` - displayed below the shortcut on the desktop or on the home screen
 - `description` - a general description of the application
 - `start_url` - the URL that is loaded first when you open the application from its shortcut
 - `scope` - the pages of the site that are part of the PWA experience.
 The `"."` value includes everything in the manifest directory and subdirectories.
 It is therefore more relevant to place the latter at the root of the site
-- `background_color` - The background color of the splash-screen
+- `background_color` - the background color of the splash-screen
 - `theme_color` - the general theme color of the application, used in the status bars for example if they are displayed
 - `display` - specifies the display mode.
 Here are the different modes available sorted by order of fallback:
   - `fullscreen`: all of the available display area is used and no browser UI is shown.